jdevfullstack-tutorials/code-testing/README.md

 maintain the code.

 ## Debugging Vs Code Testing
+Others are really confused about these two things, are you testing while you are debugging?
+Or conversely, are you debugging while you are testing?

+Debugging was a popular practice before the term `code testing` was coined.
+And yes, developers back then manually test their code without knowing it.
+Sometimes, they would refer to debugging the same as testing.

+And of course, computer science field has been continously being developed, testing now is a very sophisticated one: there are technologies just for testing alone.

+So testing now becomes the way to actually look for system errors, and debuggins is the process of solving it.
+Hence, debugging is a manual task to be done by a talented debugger or the developer himself while testing, the act of finding errors can be automated by code also.
+By making testing an automated one, you save time and effort, since you don't need to run the entire program just to see whether your code is working as it is intended to be.

 ## Useful Links
 Here are the detailed tutorials for this code testing: